asiamina/UC-STRIDE-User-Centric-Threat-Modeling-Based-on-STRIDE---The-Model-and-Dataset/README.md

 # UC-STRIDE: User-Centric Threat Modeling Based on STRIDE
 ## The Model and Repository

-### A repository to support cognitive security research and comprehension
+### A repository to support cognitive security research and comprehension.
+### The threat model is user-centric where the consequences and impacts on end users are annotated in the Microsoft STRIDE threat model.

 ## Cite this UC-STRIDE Threat Model and Repository